Scaling from MVP

 Design Solutions

-The invitation flow starts in the Visitors Dashboard, where a Security Manager creates a new visit.
+The invitation flow starts on the Visitors Dashboard, where a Security Manager creates a new visit.

 The screens below illustrate how Visitor Details adapt across different system statuses, each with context-appropriate actions for Security Manager.